Anesthesiology Residency Frequently Asked Questions

 The Alumni Association (AA) and Anesthesiology Department supports traveling expenses for residents who are presenting authors at regional or national conferences according to the departmental and AA reimbursement policies.
 Residents are responsible for all other conferences and extra expenses.

 Residents can receive an annual GMEC allowance which they can use for educational purposes such as books providing they meet certain criteria set annually by the GME.
-The department provides two anesthesiology books for each residents at PGY-1 and CA-1 year.
+The department provides three anesthesiology books for each residents at PGY-1 and CA-1 year.

 The department and institution considers research an important part of resident training and promotes research and other scholarly activities.
 Residents participate in a quality improvement project and are encouraged to participate in a research project during residency.
 Residents have opportunities to join either ongoing research or start a new research project under the supervision of a faculty member.